 Verse 31: "And said, 'Cornelius, your prayer has been heard and your alms have been remembered before God.
 Now then, send to Joppa and call for Simon who is surnamed Peter; he is lodging by the sea in the house of Simon, a tanner.
-When he comes, he will speak to you'" (vs 31-33).

-Key verse.
-Why was Peter the hypocrite?
+When he comes, he will speak to you.'
+Therefore, I sent for you at once; and you did well to come.
+So then, we are all present before God to hear all things that have been commanded you by God'" (vs 31-33) Why was Peter the hypocrite?

 Verse 34: "Then Peter opened his mouth and said, 'Of a truth I perceive that God is not a respecter of persons, but in every nation the one who fears Him and works righteousness is acceptable to Him.
 The word that He sent to the children of Israel, preaching the Gospel of peace through Jesus Christ (He is Lord of all), you have knowledge of; which declaration came throughout the whole of Judea, beginning from Galilee, after the baptism that John proclaimed" (vs 34-37).

-Let's add a little fuel to Peter's fire.
-We won't burn him at the stake, but we'll find out why he was called the hypocrite.
+Let's add a little more fuel to Peter's fire.
+We won't burn him at the stake, but we will find out why he was called the hypocrite.
+The account in Gal.
+2 happened after Acts 15:5; there had been much disputing.

-This account in Gal.
-2 happened after Acts 15:5-there had been much disputing: "But there stood up certain of those who believed, who were of the sect of the Pharisees, saying, 'It is obligatory to circumcise them, and to command them to keep the Law of Moses."
+Acts 15:5: "But there stood up certain of those who believed, who were of the sect of the Pharisees, saying, 'It is obligatory to circumcise them... [the Gentiles] ...and to command them to keep the Law of Moses.'"

 How are we going to understand that?

-The Pharisees version of the law of Moses was not the Law of Moses.
-Very much akin to the Catholic view of the Bible, they don't follow it, but they have their traditions, and from the writing of the 'father's' application of their religion.
+First of all, the Pharisees' version of the Law of Moses was not the Law of Moses, but very much akin to the Catholic view of the Bible.
+They don't follow it, but they have their tradition, and from the writings of the fathers' application of their religion.
 The Pharisees were exactly the same way.
-Did we not just read where they rejected the Law of Moses?
-Their version of the law of Moses was all of their own laws.
-They presumptuously and arrogantly called it the law of Moses.
+Did we just not read where they rejected the Law of Moses?
+Their version of the Law of Moses was all of their own laws; they presumptuously and arrogantly called the Law of Moses.
 This is what is being talked about here.

-"...the Pharisees, saying, 'It is obligatory to circumcise them, and to command them to keep the law of Moses."
-Furthermore, it was obligatory for them to do that, because unless they were physically circumcised salvation was impossible.
+Now then, "...'It is obligatory... [needful] ...to circumcise them... [the Gentiles] ...and to command them to keep the Law of Moses'" (v 5).
+Furthermore, it was obligatory to do so, because unless they were physically circumcised, salvation was impossible!
 They were even twisting and perverting the true religion of Christ very early on.
 That's what it means.

 Verse 6: "Then the apostles and the elders gathered together to see about this matter.
-And after much discussion had taken place, Peter stood up and said to them...
-[We have him on record here, and we have him on record in Acts 10.] ...
-'Men, brethren, you know that from the early days, God made the choice among us that by my mouth the Gentiles should hear the Word of the Gospel, and believe.
-And God, Who knows the heart... [the heart-knowing God] ...bore witness to them by giving them the Holy Spirit, even as He did to us, and made no difference between us and them, and has purified their hearts through the faith" (vs 6-9).
+And after much discussion had taken place, Peter stood up and said to them..." (vs 6-7).
+We got them on record in Acts 10.
+Now we've got them on record here in Acts 15.

+"...'Men, brethren, you know that from the early days, God made the choice among us that by my mouth the Gentiles should hear the word of the Gospel, and believe.
+And God, Who knows the heart... [in Greek this means the heart-knowing God!] ...bore witness to them by giving them the Holy Spirit, even as He did to us, and made no difference between us and them, and has purified their hearts through the faith" (vs 7-9).